Pathway to Becoming a Registered Family Dispute Resolution Practitioner

 Need Help Deciding on the Course?

-If you have additional questions, call us at 1300 781 533, visit our Contact Us page, or chat with us directly through our website when available.
+We will provide full information in sumarised format in our 2025 course information guide but if you have any questions, call us at 1300 781 533, visit our Contact Us page to send a message, or chat with us directly through our website.

 What are the step to becoming a FDR Practitioner?